edubart/nelua-lang/docs/pages/overview.md

 ### Block

-Block variables are used to encapsulate arbritary code inside a variable at compile time, when the block variable is called the compiler replaces the call code with the block code:
+Block variables are used to encapsulate arbitrary code inside a variable at compile time, when the block variable is called the compiler replaces the call code with the block code:

 ```nelua